lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 GPS position
 ------------

-On mobile, and if the radio doesn't have a GPS module, the location of the phone is sent once (at startup) to the radio.
+On mobile, the location of the phone is sent once an hour to the radio.

 Save / Restore data